Citychamp Watch & Jewellery says committed to Eterna brand

-ZURICH, June 8 Citychamp Watch & Jewellery Group (CWJ) is committed to developing Swiss watch brand Eterna, the Hong Kong-listed company said on Thursday, trying to dissipate rumours about loss-making Eterna's viability.
+ZURICH, June 8 (Reuters) - Citychamp Watch & Jewellery Group (CWJ) is committed to developing Swiss watch brand Eterna, the Hong Kong-listed company said on Thursday, trying to dissipate rumours about loss-making Eterna's viability.

 CWJ said it was hiring a new head of timepiece division to lead its Swiss watch brands, Corum and Eterna, to replace Davide Traxler, who left last month just two months after taking on responsibility for Eterna on top of his job at Corum.